-If you’re scoping out possible destinations, here’s my guide to 32 of the best day trips from London.
-I give you an overview of the attractions in each London day trip destination and give you tips for getting there by train, bus, car, and guided tour.
+In this guide, I’ve compiled 32 of the best day trips from London, providing an overview of each destination and transportation options, including train, bus, car, and guided tour.

 Best Day Trips From London